Ali-Rizwan-Ashraf/my-shop/README.md

 Big thanks to this guy

-Hust about to test for 2 continues deployments
+Just about to test for 2 continues deployments